 Smart Thermostat: $100

 Wall Insulation: Up to $400/home

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if your solar system produces more than a specified (usually small) amount of electricity.
-This category of incentives is generally handled at the state level.
-You can sell your SRECs to your utility company or other buyers, and the money you make is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce over a threshold (generally small) amount of electricity will qualify for SRECs or similar performance-based incentives.
+SRECs and performance-based incentives in general are typically given at the state level.
+SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

-- Rebates: Solar rebates might be provided by your local utility company, or by your state or county.
+- Rebates: Solar rebates may be provided by your local utility company, or by your county or state.
 These rebates work as partial refunds that are applied after you pay for solar panels and before tax credits are calculated.

 Federal Solar Incentives

 When you think about solar incentives, you probably think of federal incentives first.
-A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of the cost of your solar system.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.

 In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
 The new Clean Energy Credit now runs until 2035.
 Homeowners can now apply for a 30% credit for solar systems installed between January 1, 2022 and December 31, 2032.
 This credit will then see a slight annual decrease until it expires.
 Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.